vj-tring/fraxioned_api/.github/pull_request_template.md

     * [ ] Tested the functionalities.
     * [ ] Is New changes working as expected and does not affecting other functionalities.
     * [ ] Is lint passed.
+    * [ ] Is JIRA card number mentioned in Branch name and PR Name.

+* **Peer Reviewer responsibilities**
+    * [ ] Understood the requirements and Tested the changes by running the code locally.

 * **Reviewer responsibilities**
     * [ ] Tested the changes by running the code locally.